- What are the primary features of the world’s economic systems, and how are the three sectors of the U.S. economy linked?

 These factors were among the reasons for the 1991 collapse of the Soviet Union into multiple independent nations.
 Recent reforms in Russia, China, and most of the eastern European nations have moved these economies toward more capitalistic, market-oriented systems.
 North Korea and Cuba are the best remaining examples of communist economic systems.
 Time will tell whether Cuba takes small steps toward a market economy now that the United States reestablished diplomatic relations with the island country a few years ago.16

 Socialism is an economic system in which the basic industries are owned by the government or by the private sector under strong government control.
 A socialist state controls critical, large-scale industries such as transportation, communications, and utilities.
 Smaller businesses and those considered less critical, such as retail, may be privately owned.
 To varying degrees, the state also determines the goals of businesses, the prices and selection of goods, and the rights of workers.
 Socialist countries typically provide their citizens with a higher level of services, such as health care and unemployment benefits, than do most capitalist countries.
 As a result, taxes and unemployment may also be higher in socialist countries.
 For example, in 2017, the top individual tax rate in France was 45 percent, compared to 39.6 percent in the United States.
-With both countries electing new presidents in 2017, tax cuts may be a campaign promise that both President Macron and President Trump take on as part of their overall economic agendas in the coming years.17
+With both countries electing new presidents in 2017, tax cuts were a campaign promise that both President Macron and President Trump took on as part of their overall economic agendas.17

 Many countries, including the United Kingdom, Denmark, India, and Israel, have socialist systems, but the systems vary from country to country.
 In Denmark, for example, most businesses are privately owned and operated, but two-thirds of the population is sustained by the state through government welfare programs.